muhme/joomla-branches-tester/README.md

 * Executing unit tests, verifying coding standards, and checking CSS styles and JavaScript standards, just like Drone.
 * Automating the installation of the [Joomla Patch Tester](https://github.com/joomla-extensions/patchtester).
 * Switching between the three database options: MySQL, MariaDB, or PostgreSQL, and the two database drivers:
-  MySQLi or PHP Data Objects, including the option to use Unix sockets.
+  MySQLi or PHP Data Objects, including the option to use Unix sockets, instead of TCP host.
 * Switching between PHP versions (8.1, 8.2, or 8.3), as supported by the official Docker images.
 * Installing Joomla from a cloned 'joomla-cms' Git repository.
 * Grafting a Joomla package onto a development branch.